 What Is an Actuarial Scientist?

-In industries like finance and insurance, actuarial scientists are extremely valuable.
+In the finance and insurance industry, actuaries are extremely valuable.
 Without their ability to accurately interpret data, there would be no way to determine the level of potential risk.
 They are able to identify ways of mitigating risks so that investments will be more productive and there will be much less room for error when making decisions.
-Actuarial scientists can find work in almost any industry in which some type of research is performed.
+Actuaries can find work in almost any industry in which some type of research is performed.

 What Is Actuarial Science?